 The Trezor wallet comprises an ARM Cortex-M3 processor.
 The screen resolutions vary depending on the model, such as:

-The Ledger wallet, on the other hand, functions on its own operating system called BOLOS (Blockchain Open Ledger Operating System) and as a dedicated chip called Secure Elements.
+The Ledger wallet, on the other hand, functions on its own operating system called BOLOS (Blockchain Open Ledger Operating System) and a dedicated chip called Secure Elements.
 This latter is responsible for carrying out all the programs of the BOLOS ecosystem.
+Their products are as follows:

 Trezor Vs. Ledger: Supported Currencies

-Ledger allows about 1800+ cryptocurrencies, whereas Trezor supports only 1649+ cryptocurrencies.
+Ledger allows for about 5,500+ cryptocurrencies, whereas Trezor supports only 5,000+.
 Both hardware wallets support famous altcoins like:

 Ledger Nano S and Nano X support the same crypto.
-The Trezor Model T on the other hand supports more crypto than Trezor One.
+The Trezor Model T, on the other hand, supports more crypto than the Trezor One.
 To name a few:

 - Binance Chain (BNB)